-This is surgery to remove the larynx (voice box).
+This is surgery to remove the larynx, also known as the voice box.
 This is usually done to treat cancer .
 Depending on the extent of the cancer, a partial laryngectomy may be possible.

 Copyright © Nucleus Medical Media, Inc.

 Laryngectomy is done to treat cancer of the larynx.
 This surgery may also be done to treat damage of the larynx due to trauma .